jamesmontis/capstone/minutes/week1.md

   - Create short pres posted on BB.
 4-5 slides on ourselves, experience, expertise, project idea, and potential client
   - Slides are due Monday after
   - *** REVIEW WEEK 1 SLIDES AND REQUIREMENTS ***

+** FOR CLIENT **
+  - Provide Dr. Yadav the client's contact info and Capstone info

 For week 4:
   - Create Project Proposal Document via template on Blackboard